 No less than 480,000 filmgoers all over Germany lined up to get tickets for the €13.5 million (US$16.5 million) domestic hit-in-the-making Downfall / Der Untergang on the film's first four days out, September 16-19*, 2004.
 Directed by Oliver Hirschbiegel, the controversial World War II drama depicts Adolf Hitler's last 12 days in his underground bunker.

 The figures for Downfall were deemed particularly impressive because the nearly three-hour-long production only allows two screenings per evening.
 Bruno Ganz, the angel who becomes human in Wim Wenders' Wings of Desire, stars as the Nazi leader.

 In an interview for the Bild tabloid, former German chancellor Helmut Kohl declared that Downfall "was a film that had to be made and I hope that as many people as possible will see it."
 The former chancellor added, "It is an important film because it gives the younger generation an introduction to how people were very much led astray by National Socialism."

-Downfall movie not a critical favorite in Germany
+Hitler film hardly a critics' favorite in Germany

-Some German critics, however, have been considerably less impressed than Helmut Kohl.
+Regarding Downfall, some German critics have been considerably less impressed than Helmut Kohl.
 "The German public will see a film that is far too long, ridiculous and ultimately banal," wrote the Berlin newspaper Der Tagesspiegel. "[Producer Bernd] Eichinger and his director have involuntarily turned out the worst comedy of the year."

-On a dissenting note, Toronto Star film critic Peter Howell picked Downfall as one of his twelve favorite movies at this year's Toronto Film Festival.
+On a dissenting note, Toronto Star film critic Peter Howell selected Downfall as one of his twelve favorite movies at this year's Toronto Film Festival.

-Bruno Ganz / Hitler Downfall movie photo: Constantin Film.
+Photo of Bruno Ganz as Adolf Hitler in Downfall: Constantin Film.